mariatakahashie666-boop/tripzy/PRD.md

 **Missing Required Fields** - Payment cannot proceed if critical fields (passport #, destination) couldn't be extracted **Payment Failures** - Retry logic with alternative payment methods, support contact provided, transaction rolled back safely **Unsupported Countries** - Shows "Requirements not available" message, offers manual research service, collects country request for future addition
+**Cross-Country Document Rules** - AI carefully validates requirements based on departure point, not just nationality.
+Example: US citizen flying Tokyo→Bangkok does NOT need Philippines eTravel (not departing from Philippines), but same person flying Manila→Bangkok DOES need it (departing from Philippines).
+AI checks: "Is traveler currently in/departing from the country that requires this document?"

 ## Design Direction